readytowork-org/go-gin-skeleton/README.md

 ## For auto generate of CRUD(Create, ReaD, Update & Delete) api following informations are needed and will be asked in terminal:

-- project-name : The name of the project or the main module name. example: boilerplate-api,watamuki-api etc.

 - resource-name: name of CRUD in upper camelCase. examples:Food,Puppy,ProductCategory etc.